 I’m delighted to be flying to Hong Kong later today for a month to adjudicate at various piano competitions and music festivals.
-I am really looking forward to hearing some excellent piano playing as well as interesting repertoire too.
-Classical music is a high priority in China and the Far East generally (as I discovered when I examined in Hong Kong for the ABRSM several times a few years ago) so it will be a pleasure and a privilige to be adjudicating in this wonderful and very exciting part of the world.
+I am looking forward to hearing some excellent piano playing as well as interesting repertoire, too.
+Classical music is a high priority in China and the Far East generally, as I discovered when I examined in Hong Kong for the ABRSM several times a few years ago, and, therefore, it will be a pleasure and a privilige to be adjudicating in this wonderful and very exciting part of the world.

 I a ‘rebloging’ the following post, which I wrote last year, dealing with different aspects of taking part in music festivals.
-Hope you find it useful if you are thinking of participating – or it may encourage you to participate.
-I will still be blogging as usual from Hong Kong and will write about my experiences out there so stay tuned!
+Hope you find it useful if you are considering participating.

 Music Festivals – A platform for Musicians

-If you enter your child for a festival, they will usually be placed in a class of similar age and ability (you can choose which class on the entry form).
+If you enter your child for a festival, they will usually be placed in a class of similar age and ability.
 All competitors will be invited to perform their piece or pieces to a small audience and an adjudicator.
 At the end of the class, after everyone has played, the adjudicator will give comments and feedback on every performance and then announce a winner.
 The atmosphere at these events is both friendly and relaxed, quite different from an examination.

 The old adage is true here; it really isn’t the winning, its the taking part that counts.
 The one major benefit of performing in public is to build confidence.
-The more confidence a person has the better they will act under pressure.
+The more confidence a student has the better they will act under pressure.
 Learning to perform really is a useful tool for so many situations in life.
 Its the reason why I feel that every child should have the opportunity to learn an instrument.